seancdinan/tbyjs/README.md

 # tbyjs
-Making a super simple framework to practice constructors and such.
+// A simple library to abstract and simplify chunks of javascript that I'm frequently writing.